yasir-17/Web-Scraping/README.md

 ## Functions
-1)  main.py - This is the main function of the project which invokes all other function
+1)  main() - The main function in main.py controls the whole incident data processing procedure.
+It retrieves incident summaries from a URL, extracts important information, builds and populates a SQLite database, and finally publishes the nature and number of occurrences recorded in the database.
+Users can run the script by passing the incident summary URL as a command line input.

 2) fetchIncidents(url) - This function takes URL as parameter and fetch the data from the URL.
 I am storing the data in the local directory and not saving at some file location.
 The reason is that my main objective is not to just only retreive data but to make a sql database which i can do by only storing in the local variable.